rmettig/rmettig.github.io/research.md

 ## Presentations and Talks
 ### Conference:
+- \(UP NEXT!\) BSidesNOLA - A Distilled Guide to Industrial Cybersecurity for IT Backgrounds
 - [BSidesDFW - Rosetta 2: Keeping Mac Malware Alive for Years to Come](https://www.youtube.com/watch?v=_ghEarqwAxo)

 ### Academic: